The City is now accepting RGP 54 Year 8 - 2023 pre-application screening requests.

 Step 6: Submit a signed Applicant Agreement to Public Works, perform any pre-project requirements and begin the project.

-Step 7: After the dredging project is complete, submit the post-construction reports and perform eelgrass mitigation (if required).
+Step 7: After the dredging project is complete, submit the Post-Dredging and Disposal Completion reports.

 - Pre-screening Application Example